Dulmin2021/Julia-Program/README.md

-# Julia Data Analysis and Visualization
+# Data Analysis and Visualization with Julia

 This project demonstrates basic data analysis and visualization using the Julia programming language.
 The project reads data from a CSV file, performs some data manipulation, and visualizes the results using a bar plot.